kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-pipeline.md

 // Update the priority of the outstanding request. task.setPriority(.high)

-// Monitor the download progress using `Foundation.Progress` (not recommended). let progress = task.progress
+// Get the current download progress (must be accessed from a callback queue). let progress = task.progress
 ```